 Urbanomics' 2012 Economic Impact Study estimated that approximately 9,600 individuals worked in the Brooklyn tech and creative industries in 2012, occupying 1.7 million square feet of space in the Tech Triangle, approximately 7% of the 25 million square feet in total supply.
 The study found that based on projections, existing Tech Triangle tech companies are expected to grow to nearly 18,000 individuals and occupy 3.1 million square feet of space.
-The New York City Economic Development Corporation (NYCEDC) anticipates that High-Growth Industries, of which tech is a significant component, could demand 20 million square feet of space by 2025 citywide.
+The New York City Economic Development Corporation (NYCEDC) anticipates that High-Growth Industries, of which tech is a significant component, could demand 20 million square feet of space by 2025 citywide.3

 The fast moving, constantly evolving tech industry does not fit neatly into the Department of Labor North American Industry Classification Codes (NAICS), and as a result there are a range of studies that attempt to quantify the size of the tech industry in New York City.
-Depending on how one defines "tech and creative," in 2012 the industries employed between 101,000 and 171,000 individuals in New York City (an average of 136,000).
+Depending on how one defines "tech and creative," in 2012 the industries employed between 101,0004 and 171,000 individuals5 in New York City (an average of 136,000).
 Translated, Urbanomics' estimated

-- 3 NYCEDČ, NYC Commercial Real Estate Competitiveness Study, June 2013.
+- 1 Partnership for New York, NYC Jobs Blueprint 2013, page 5. - 2 Ibid., page 11 - NYCEDC, NYC Commercial Real Estate Competitiveness Study, Advisory Group Presentation, April 2013.
 High Growth Industries include Healthcare, Technology, Business Services, Education, Non-profit, Advertising, and Research and Development. - 4 In the Center For Urban Future's "New Tech City Report," NYCEDC estimated 90,273 workers in the "high-tech" industry in 2010.
 This represented a 30% growth over 2005.
 Assuming the same annual growth rate, tech employment in 2012 could conservatively be ~101,000.
-NYCEDC defines "high-tech" as including tech-related occupations from the following industries: advertising, public relations, and related services; audio and video equipment manufacturing, business support services, communications equipment manufacturing, computer/electronic component manufacturing, computer systems design, and related services, data management services, e-publishing, internet services, machinery manufacturing, navigational/measuring/electromedical, and control instruments manufacturing, other telecommunications, retailers, software production, and telecommunications carriers. - 5 New York State Department of Labor, seasonally adjusted by NYC Office of Management and Budget, April 2013.
+NYCEDC defines "high-tech" as including tech-related occupations from the following industries: advertising, public relations, and related services; audio and video equipment manufacturing, business support services, communications equipment manufacturing, computer/electronic component manufacturing, computer systems design, and related services, data management services, e-publishing, internet services, machinery manufacturing, navigational/measuring/electromedical, and control instruments manufacturing, other telecommunications, retailers, software production, and telecommunications carriers. - New York State Department of Labor, seasonally adjusted by NYC Office of Management and Budget, April 2013.
 The annual growth rate for the information sector was flat for 2012-2013, meaning that the 2012 figure was also approximately 171,000.
 This figure refers to employment in the information sector, which is being used as a proxy for an order-of-magnitude estimate of the tech sector.
 The information sector includes the publishing, motion picture, and sound recording, broadcasting, and telecommunications sectors.